timdrysdale/nanoflash/README.md

 # nanoflash
 Flashstorage demo for the nano IOT 33 - this might be useful for storing remote lab experiment calibration data

+## Installation

+You need to install the [FlashStorage library](https://github.com/cmaglie/FlashStorage) for the SAMD21.
+It shows up for me as "FlashStorage, various authors" in the library manager.
+I based the usage of a object on this [example](https://github.com/cmaglie/FlashStorage/blob/master/examples/StoreNameAndSurname/StoreNameAndSurname.ino) in the library repo.

 ## Proposed approach

 We want to store calibration data on a nano IOT 33.
 It is proposed to provide two commands: